SidLuo/Sudoku/README.md

     Learn more about the Java class libraries

 Major contribution: automatic map generation
- * Algorithm: move the boxes randomly from randomly placed goals
- * and fill the parts that are not in the route of the boxes with walls
- * route takes in consideration of corners and edges
+ * Algorithm: move the boxes randomly from randomly placed goals and fill the parts that are not in the route of the boxes with walls, route takes in consideration of corners and edges
  * For multiple boxes, route is maintained by enRouting every starting points
  * and the paths connecting them, and then the person is put randomly in any of the starting points
  * Can further configure the map by passing in the size of map, number of boxes and difficulty